SAFETY ACT CONSULTANTS

 Directors' & Officers' Liability

-SAFETY Act can help protect your directors’ and officers’ personal assets from stockholder suits alleging a breach of fiduciary responsibility in not applying for SAFETY Act protection.
-This could also apply to a public official's liability as well as certain board members,
+SAFETY Act can help protect you and your directors’ and officers’ personal assets from stockholder suits alleging a breach of fiduciary responsibility in not applying for SAFETY Act protection if it was otherwise available to you.
+This could also apply to a public official's liability as well as board members.

 Sarbanes-Oxley